danidee10/Staticfy/README.md

 [![Build Status](https://travis-ci.org/danidee10/Staticfy.svg?branch=master)](https://travis-ci.org/danidee10/Staticfy) [![Code Climate](https://codeclimate.com/github/danidee10/Staticfy/badges/gpa.svg)](https://codeclimate.com/github/danidee10/Staticfy)

 # Staticfy
-Have you ever been annoyed by the amount of time you spend manually changing the links in a html template you bought or downloaded until all the static files and assets are properly linked and the file looks exactly like the demo you saw online? with Staticfy you can save that time (and some of your hair) by automatically converting the static urls in your template to dynamic url's that wouldn't break if you decide to move your file to another location.
+You just got a brand new template fron the front-end designer,  Everything's going well, Until you realize the amount of time you'll spend manually changing the links in the html templates you until all the static files and assets are properly linked and the file looks exactly like the demo he/she showed you. with Staticfy you can save that time (and some of your hair) by automatically converting the static urls in your template to dynamic url's that wouldn't break if you decide to move your file to another location.

 It transforms html links (in this example Flask) from this: